torchnyu/blog/_posts/2020-07-01-my-internships.md

 - Try unconventional application methods.
 Send cold emails **if you have something to say**.
 Use family contacts.
 Be shameless

+- Your goal is to get to a human being in the process.
+Once you do, everything becomes infinitely better.

 - It's okay to not have internships sometimes.
 Especially if you have your own projects.
 You may go from begging companies to give you the